Longs Drugs: Continuation in Hawaii

 At the time of the acquisition, Longs had 39 stores in Hawaii.
 The Longs Drugs name was kept in the Hawaiian market "because of its high name recognition and the geographical separation."
 Management and employees would be retained, and no changes in store format were planned.

 In an effort to combat Walgreens' expansion in Hawaii, CVS began a statewide expansion in 2010, with many new locations within a mile of an existing Longs Drugs.
 In July 2010, Longs opened the island's first full-size drive-through pharmacy in Pearl City.
 In 2014, CVS opened one new store in Honolulu and another in Kapa'a.
 Starting in April 2014, Longs started requiring customers to sign up for CVS Extracare cards to receive sale prices.
 In 2015, CVS acquired 10 Mina Pharmacy locations in Hawaii, and announced plans to operate six of them under the Longs Pharmacy name.

 However, CVS closed two 'underperforming' stores in Honolulu in 2019.
 In 2022, the company closed two locations in Honolulu, one in Hilo, and another in Wahiawa.
 In June 2024, the company announced the closure of its Ewa Beach location.
 The Longs store in Ward Village closed in June 2025.

 Longs in popular culture

 In 2005, Honolulu Advertiser columnist Lee Cataluna published a short-story collection, Folks You Meet in Longs, and Other Stories.
 It is based on Cataluna's eponymous play which premiered August 2003 at Kumu Kahua Theatre.

-Between 1997 and 2008, Longs Drug was the title sponsor of the Longs Drug Challenge, a 72-hole golf tournament that was part of the LPGA Tour.
+Between 1997 and 2008, Longs Drugs was the title sponsor of the Longs Drug and Challenge, a 72-hole golf tournament that was part of the LPGA Tour.
 After 10 years in the Sacramento area, the event moved to Danville in 2006.
 After CVS acquired Longs, it became the CVS/pharmacy LPGA Challenge in 2009 and 2010.
 CVS chose not to renew its contract with the LPGA in 2011.